sanskrit/raw_etexts_english/blogs/manasataramgini/2017-03-26_some-visions-of-infinity-from-the-past-and-our-times.md

 +++
-title = "Some visions of infinity from the past and ourxa0times"
+title = "Some visions of infinity from the past and our times"

 +++
 The great Hindu mathematician and astronomer Bhāskara-II’s work